H.K. Porter Inc.

 Founded in 1866, H.K.
-Porter Inc. manufactured locomotives and their components as well as other industrial machinery, equipment, tools, and parts, many with asbestos.
-Because of that early asbestos use, the company faced several asbestos and mesothelioma lawsuits.
+Porter Inc. used asbestos to manufacture locomotives and their components, as well as other industrial machinery, equipment, tools, and parts.
+Because of that early use, the company faced several asbestos and mesothelioma lawsuits.
 The financial and legal burden of those lawsuits eventually led to bankruptcy and an asbestos trust fund.

 H.K.
-Porter made boilers and engines for locomotives as well.
+Porter also made boilers and engines for locomotives.
 In 1911, the company made the first gas-powered engine and locomotive.
 Also responsible for developing innovative manufacturing methods, H.K.
 Porter developed a “fireless” engine to replace the traditional boiler used commonly in steam locomotives.

-Despite the company’s success, H.K.
-Porter faced its first bankruptcy in 1939.[1]
-After the death of the founder, Henry Kirke Porter, the company was purchased by Thomas Mellon Evans.
-Evans turned the company around, partly with the help of World War II and the government’s need for machinery and tools.
+After the death of the founder, Henry Kirke Porter, Thomas Mellon Evans purchased the company.
+Evans managed to turn the company around, partly thanks to World War II and the government’s need for machinery and tools.

 Many industries in the United States once used asbestos in their products.
-Asbestos has many properties that make it useful.
-These include strength, durability, lightweight, and resistance to heat, fire, and electricity.
+Asbestos has many useful properties, including strength, durability, lightweight, and resistance to heat, fire, and electricity.

 Asbestos was also abundant and inexpensive.
 Building locomotives requires a material that can insulate from heat and protect against fire danger.
 Asbestos was the logical material choice for many decades.